mhweiner/pgsmith/README.md

 **🧰 Flexible Builder API**
 - Dynamically build queries with conditionals or loops.
 - Easily compose from reusable parts.
+- Use `raw()` to safely inject raw SQL when necessary, e.g., for sorting or table names.

 **🛠️ Object Helpers**
 - Generate `INSERT`, `UPDATE`, and `WHERE` clauses [from objects](docs/api.md).